British Labor Leader Jeremy Corbyn Pelted By An Egg-Wielding Brexit Supporter

 “A 41-year-old man was quickly detained by officers on scene and arrested on suspicion of assault.
 He is currently in custody at a north London police station.”

-The man is not a member of the mosque but seemed to be waiting inside for Corbyn.
+The man is not a member of the mosque, but seemed to be waiting inside for Corbyn.
 After the Labor leader arrived, the man walked up to him and cracked the egg over his head, but was detained before he could leave the building.
 The man said that he was peaceful, but wanted what he had voted for.

 “When you vote you get what you vote for.
 I believe in peace.
 I believe in voting.”